Betwork/betwork/README.md

 Apart from code examinations and extensive manual testing, the application also has an elaborate test suite.

 ### Cucumber
-Run cucumber tests for users (signing in/up/out), friends, and betting using
+Run cucumber tests for users (signing in/up/out), friends, posts, likes, comments and betting using

 ```
 rails g cucumber:install